JHale716/Dell-U2711-Monitor/README.md

 * The mount command allows me to write the files to the system area and they have stuck so far (yet to re-enable System Integrity Protection)
 * The final part to the equation is locating a suitable EDID Hex data stream file for the monitor with the 2560x1440 resolution baked into it.

+### The fun bit!
+So the steps are a comnbination of the bits from above.

+You need the following installed and brought together.

+* The ruby file from this Git, it is tweaked from the ruby file from https://gist.github.com/adaugherity/7435890.
+This is so we can feed the script a file rather than the download of the monitor EDID.
+* The EDID editor if you don't want to play with my file https://www.analogway.com/apac/products/software-tools/aw-edid-editor/

+## The Process:
+1. Restart your Mac.
+Before OS X starts up, hold down Command-R and keep it held down until you see an Apple icon.
+When you see the progress bar, release holding the Command-R and wait for recovery mode to boot.
+2. From the Utilities menu, select Terminal.
+3. In the terminal window, type: csrutil disable, and then press enter.
+4. Restart your Mac.
+5. Ensure you have just the monitor connected that is causing the display issue.
+6. Open terminal and get setup.
+6a. git clone https://github.com/jhale716/Dell-U2711-Monitor Dell-U2711-Patch
+6b. cd Dell-U2711-Patch
+6c. ioreg -l -d0 -w 0 -r -c AppleDisplay >>dell-u2711-patch.txt
+6d. nano dell-u2711-patch.txt
+6e.
+Here you are going to replace the string "IODisplayEDID" = < lots of numbers and letters > with this.
+* 00FFFFFFFFFFFF0010AC56A0B54A050634150104E53C2278F08E05AD4F33B0260D5054A55F008100B300714FA9408180FF0001000100815B0050A0A029500820B80000B03100007E000000F7000AFFFFFFFFFFF000000000000000000010000000000000000000000000000000000010000000000000000000000000000001F402030A30E50D6C5A4C4500000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000078
+* You need to ensure you have the <> in place as you started, no extra spaces and you are also going to have to make sure you have the correct string pasted.
+The Checksum at the end is specific to this string, so don't change this one.
+* Use your arrows to navigate and deleted the existing string before you paste the new one in, yes CTRL+v will work here.
+6f.
+Once you have done that, CTRL+x, then Y, then enter will save it.
+* I have included the sample files I created, for reference, they won't necessarily work on your system, which is why you need to do step 6 in it's entirity.
+7. Run the script to create the file you need. ruby patch-edid-file.rb A new folder with an odd name (mine was DisplayVendorID-10ac and Michael's was DisplayVendorID-4c2d) will be created in your home directory.
+8. Now you need to enable write access tot he system files, sudo mount -uw / will do that for you.
+9. I recommend backing up the files you're about to copy across, just in case.
+9a.
+Using the foldername you discovered in step 7, mkdir Backup-<NewFolder>
+9b. cp /System/Library/Displays/Contents/Resources/Overrides/<NewFolder>/* Backup-<NewFolder>/
+10. Copy your new EDID setup file into place sudo cp <NewFolder>/* /System/Library/Displays/Contents/Resources/Overrides/<NewFolder>/
+11. Restart your Mac.
+After you login your monitor should finally look as expected.
+12. You should re-enable SIP at this point by rebooting back into recovery mode and typing csrutil enable in Terminal.

+I have included a couple of additional files for use if you wish.
+* With the ioreg command you would have got a lot of other stuff you may want to play with, also too the HEX data stream I created may need tweaking for your situation.
+I'm running 2560x1440 @ 60hz which suits me, you may not want that.
+* You may want some comparrison on what you have for sense checking.

+### The Files
+* dell-u2711-blank.bin AWEDID Editor file you can open directly
+* dell-u2711-blankraw.dat the raw export file form AWEDID Editor before cleaning up
+* dell-u2711-blank.dat the Hex file exported from AWEDID Editor with the precurser info, spaces and carriage returns removed to give the hex string needed.
+* dell-u2711-patch.txt as an example of what yours should look like, don't use this one!
+* DisplayVendorID-10ac for example of the final file you should have to copy across before you reboot.

+Hopefully this has been helpful and useful to overcome a very daft decision for Dell to have made originally on such a high end monitor at the time.